mrsafacon/vr_hackysack/README.md

 The Blender 3D .blend files are found in the src folder.
 The models folder contains the exported glTF (.glb) files for use with AFrame.

 ___
-_Thanks to Jayson Gray for testing VR Headset functionality and providing the demo video shown above._
+_Thanks to Jayson G. for testing VR Headset functionality and providing the demo video shown above._